samfargo/townscout/README.md

 **Purpose.** TownScout helps a user answer: *“Where should I live given my criteria?”* by computing travel‑time proximity to things that matter (Chipotle, Costco, airports, schools, etc.) and rendering results as a fast, interactive map.

-**Context.** Instead of precomputing every hex→category path, TownScout factorizes the problem into **hex→anchor** and **anchor→category** legs.
-The frontend combines these in real time with GPU expressions.
-This architecture keeps costs near‑zero to operate and makes adding new categories cheap.
+**Context.** Instead of precomputing every hex→category path, TownScout factorizes the problem into **hex→anchor** and **anchor→category/brand** legs.
+The frontend combines these in real time with GPU expressions using per‑anchor seconds stored in tiles and per‑anchor category/brand seconds served by the API.
+This keeps costs near‑zero and makes adding thousands of POIs (brands and categories) cheap.

 **Primary Goals.**